-Day 17: Samarkand - Bukhara
+Day 17: Samarkand to Bukhara via Shakhrisabz

 Approximately 90km south of Samarkand is the town of Shakhrisabz; the birthplace of the Great Tamerlane and your destination today.
-Upon arrival you will explore the city site of the remnants of Ak-Sarai Palace, Dorus Tilavat Cemetery and Kok-Gumbas Mosque.
+Upon arrival you will explore the city site of the remnants of Ak-Sarai Palace, Dorus Tilavat Cemetery and KokGumbas mosque.